petecheslock/berks2env/README.md

 https://www.youtube.com/watch?v=L__8o02od6Q

-Use [this link](http://youtu.be/L__8o02od6Q?t=21m16s) to jump directly to the section I talk about Jenkins/CI workflows
+Use [this link](http://youtu.be/L__8o02od6Q?t=21m16s) to jump directly to the section I talk about Jenkins/CI workflows If you just want the original script we used on CI (per the talk above) - you can [find it here](https://github.com/petecheslock/berks2env/blob/4fa764134c11912a9c82391540903697fe7fe5a6/berks2env.rb)

 * Going to eventually convert this into a rubygem, and maybe even propose as a feature update to Berks3
 * Going to support another command option to injest json into the resultant environment json